Kinley Dowling

 Kinley Dowling (born January 18, 1983), who performs under the stage name KINLEY, is a Canadian singer-songwriter and musician.
-She is a member of the band Hey Rosetta! and joined them in 2007.
+She is a member of the band Hey Rosetta! and joined them in 2008.
 In 2016, she released her solo album Letters Never Sent.
 In 2018, she was nominated for four East Coast Music Awards, where she won Fan Choice Video of the Year (for her single "Microphone") and Rising Star Recording of the Year.
 She released her second album KINLEY in 2020, where it was nominated for Pop Recording of the Year at the 2021 East Coast Music Awards.

 Career

 Dowling was born in Charlottetown, Prince Edward Island, Canada.
 Her recording career began when she was a music student at Dalhousie University.
 Dowling is based in Charlottetown.

 Hey Rosetta!

-The day after she graduated from Dalhousie University in 2007, Dowling started touring as the violinist with the rock group Hey Rosetta!.
-She toured with that group, based in St. John's, Newfoundland and Labrador, for ten years until the band started an indefinite hiatus in 2017.
+The day after she graduated from Dalhousie University in 2007, Dowling began playing violin with the rock group Hey Rosetta!.
+She toured with the band, based in St. John's, Newfoundland and Labrador, for ten years, until they went on indefinite hiatus, in 2017.